Board of Trustees

 Joanna is honored to have been permitted to serve on the board for more than a decade, including a couple of years as president.
 There have been ups (“Art People on Hudson,” “Once Upon a Musical,” construction of the idyllic open-air deck) and downs (call the plumber!) along the way.
 Joanna, an attorney, is also on the boards of the nonprofits RiverArts and the Friends of the Old Croton Aqueduct.

 Jacqueline has been a member of the Hastings community for over 15 years.
 During her tenure on the board, she has helped to produce special events at the Library including the short story series “Read Me Another” and the Friends’ “Once Upon a Musical” spring fundraisers.
 She is the author of a number of books for children and can more often than not be found reading a book.

 Tim and his family moved to Hastings in 2016.
 Since joining the board two years later, he has organized the “Local Luminaries” speaker series, produced the podcast “Yesteryear: Stories from Home,” and generally supported the reflective life the Library brings.
 He is a high school English teacher at the Ethical Culture Fieldston School in Riverdale and he writes about education, the environment, and endurance sports.

 Peter has lived in Hastings for over 20 years.
 He served as mayor for ten years and as a trustee on the Village Board for six years prior to that.
 He is an avid reader, enjoying history, science, fiction (and especially science fiction).

-The next meeting will be on Tuesday, May 18th at 4:30 PM.
-Meetings are open to the public.
+The next meeting will be on Monday, September 11th at 4:30 PM.
+Meetings are in the Barnes Room and open to the public.

 The most recent meeting minutes will be posted below when they become available.